-On August 29, 2019, the TSX accepted Urbana's notice of intention to conduct a normal course issuer bid to purchase up to 3,963,322 of its own Class A Shares (the "NCIB"), representing 10% of the public float, pursuant to TSX rules.
-Purchases under the NCIB were permitted starting on September 4, 2019, and will terminate on the earlier of September 3, 2020, the date Urbana completes its purchases pursuant to the notice of intention to conduct a normal course issuer bid filed with the TSX, or the date of notice by Urbana of termination of the bid.
+On August 31, 2020, the TSX accepted Urbana's notice of intention to conduct a normal course issuer bid to purchase up to 3,754,840 of its own Class A Shares (the "NCIB"), representing 10% of the public float, pursuant to TSX rules.
+Purchases under the NCIB were permitted starting on September 4, 2020, and will terminate on the earlier of September 3, 2021, the date Urbana completes its purchases pursuant to the notice of intention to conduct a normal course issuer bid filed with the TSX, or the date of notice by Urbana of termination of the bid.
 Purchases are to be made on the open market by Urbana through the facilities of the TSX or the CSE in accordance with the rules and policies of the TSX.
 The price that Urbana may pay for any such shares is to be the market price of such shares on the TSX or the CSE at the time of acquisition.
-The Class A Shares purchased under the NCIB are to be cancelled.
-Urbana is not to purchase on any given day, in the aggregate, more than 3,786 Class A Shares, being 25% of the average daily volume for the most recently completed six months prior to the filing of the NCIB with the TSX, which is 15,145 Class A Shares, calculated in accordance with the TSX rules.
-Notwithstanding this restriction, Urbana may make one purchase of more than 3,786 Class A Shares in any given week in accordance with the TSX's block purchase rules.
-As at December 31, 2019, Urbana has purchased 391,000 Class A Shares at an average price of \$2.66 per share pursuant to the NCIB and purchased 45,400 Class A Shares at an average price of \$2.39 per share pursuant to the previous normal course issuer bid.
+The Class A Shares purchased under the NCIB must be cancelled.
+Urbana is not to purchase on any given day, in the aggregate, more than 6,081 Class A Shares ("Daily Restriction"), being 25% of the average daily volume for the most recently completed six months prior to the filing of the NCIB with the TSX, which is 24.325 Class A Shares. calculated in accordance with the TSX rules.
+Notwithstanding the Daily Restriction, Urbana may make one purchase of more than the Daily Restriction in any given week in accordance with the TSX's block purchase rules.
+As at December 31, 2020, Urbana has purchased and cancelled 3,626,500 Class A Shares at an average price of \$2.58 per share pursuant to the NCIB and purchased and cancelled 2,116,373 Class A Shares at an average price of \$2.44 per share pursuant to the previous normal course issuer bid that terminated on September 3, 2020.